Renting Out Your Kissimmee Property: Long-Term vs. Short-Term Rentals

 - Retirees looking for permanent housing

-These rentals typically require less maintenance and marketing than vacation rentals.
-With steady monthly rent payments, they offer predictable income and less risk of vacancy.
+These rentals require less maintenance and marketing than vacation rentals.
+With steady monthly rent payments, they offer predictable income and reduced vacancy risks.

 Pros & Cons of Long-Term Rentals